 Benefits of Gratitude

 One of the many benefits of practicing gratitude is a positive mindset.
 This translates to a number of benefits like increased self-esteem, compassion for others, and overall happiness.
-All of these things lead kids to have a better attitude towards school and their families, as well as reduced stress and better sense of self.
-In addition, gratitude can increase optimism and encourage kids to be more present and mindful in their day to day lives.
-Gratitude turns a negative thought into a positive one.
+All of these things lead kids to have a better attitude towards school and their families, as well as reduced stress and a better sense of self.

-Children often fail to understand how or what it took to prepare a good meal or give them a present that can result in a lack of appreciation and satisfaction with opportunities and gifts they are given.
+Gratitude also helps children appreciate what they already have.
+For example, children often fail to understand how or what it took to prepare a good meal or give them a present.
+This can result in a lack of appreciation and satisfaction with the opportunities and gifts they are given.
 Expressing thanks helps kids to be happier with what they have instead of always wanting or needing something more.
 A little gratitude goes a long way!

 Practicing gratitude can be as simple as writing down three things you are grateful for each day, but there are lots of ways to help your kids express a little thanks.
 Below are 5 ways to get you started.